 Greenware is also plastic enough that you can add water to soften it again for reshaping.
 You can add other elements to it, such as adding a clay handle, although you will need to consider how they will dry together.

 Greenware is usually dried on racks or shelves that allow air to circulate between the objects.
 It is important to keep dust and dirt away from the objects, however, especially plaster dust.
-Lids need to be dried separated from its pot or jar by paper towel or they may end up melded together.
+Lids need to be dried separately from their pots or jars by a paper towel or else they may end up melded together.

 The drying process will go through stages from when it is still visibly damp but has dried enough to handle without deformation (leather-hard) to a final bone dry stage.
 When bone dry, the object will no longer feel cool to the touch.
 The coolness is due to water evaporating from the surface.
 Only when the object feels warm when you touch it to your wrist or forehead is it bone dry.